bernardmaltais/teslacam-recovery/README.md

 I've only used this on macOS.
 Linux instructions should be pretty identical.
 Windows should be pretty close.

 * Plug in your USB drive and unmount it.
-* Figure out the device node for your FAT32 partition.
+* Figure out the device node for your FAT32 or exFAT partition.
 On macOS, you can find this in Disk Utility when you click the "Info" button for your volume.
-It should be something like "disk2s1".
+It should be something like "disk4s1".
 * Create a directory for the output.
-* Run the script, providing the directory path and device node like so: `sudo ./run.py /dev/disk2s1 myoutputdirectory`
+* Run the script, providing the directory path and device node like so: `sudo ./tcexfatrecovery.py /dev/disk2s1 myoutputdirectory`

 This will take a while.
 The script is not made for space or time efficiency.
 You'll need a lot of spare disk space (possibly up to twice as much as your drive's capacity).